roihunter/roi-hunter-easy-magento1-plugin/README.md

 3) Paste extension key to Magento Connect Manager in your Magento shop administration and click to _Install_.
 ![connect.jpg](https://s4.postimg.org/vy50i6qyl/connect.jpg)

-You can see installation procedure information like this in the Magento Connect Manager console:
+After this steps you are at the end.
+By clicking Upload/Install you can see installation procedure information like this in the Magento Connect Manager console:
 ![console.jpg](https://s4.postimg.org/v9w5z8s8t/console.jpg)

 ## Magento Marketplace